 For the spark note version — a trademark is in place to essentially prevent brand confusion from the view of the consumer.
 It is additionally in place for producers (the brands themselves) to protect their brand from dilution.
 One of the reasons why Christian Louboutin was partly successful in their case against YSL

 was based on the fact the two competing brands are (1) in the same industry (high end, designer women’s shoes) and (2) the item causing the infringement was the same type of item (high heeled shoes).

 Additionally, there is a potential trade dress issue.
 A trade dress is essentially the aesthetic of something and what it looks like.
-For example, when you walk into McDonald’, no matter where you, they almost all look the same.
+For example, when you walk into McDonald’, no matter where you are, they almost all look the same.
 This aesthetic or “look” is called a trade dress.
-The look of the Cartier love bracelet is a trade dress, which Harry Winston seems to have infringed on.
+The look of the Cartier love bracelet is also a trade dress, which Harry Winston seems to have infringed on.

 Like the YSL/Louboutin issue discussed above, the same is the case here.
 (1) Harry Winston and Cartier have been rivals in the EXACT same industry for years.
 When you think of high end jewelry, these two brands would easily be in your top 5.
 And (2) the item at issue is a bracelet; and of the same style.
 Are they exactly the same?
 No and they don’t have to be.
 They are close enough to were without looking at the minor details, it could cause some confusion and probably fall within Cartier’s “cease & desist” range.
 This literally screams both a trademark/trade dress infringement claim.
 Like c’mon Harry Winston, you guys are so much better than that.
 However, I’m excited to see how this will unfold… *grabs popcorn*…